A 2-dimensional Geometry for Biological Time: More discussion on the general schema .

-Concerning the various durations (namely that of the life span $t_3$ - $t_0$), we know by the above mentioned laws of scaling generally encountered in biology, that these durations scale according to the organism approximately by $W_f^\frac{1}{4}$, where $W_f$ is the mass of the adult organism.\\ If we now consider $v_t = \tan(\varphi(t))$ as being the “speed” of evolution of the physiological time $(\tau)$ with regard to the physical time $t$, we would make the following remarks which motivate the various gradients of $(\tau)$: \begin{itemize} \item between $t_{00}$ and $t_0$ this speed is very high: initial cell divisions, morphogenesis, setting in of the first functionalities; \item between $t_0$ and $t_1$, the speed remains high; it corresponds to growth, to development, to the completion of the setting in of functionalities, to a high metabolism; \item between $t_1$ and $t_2$ the speed is moderate; it corresponds to the regularity of the metabolic reactions, of cellular renewal, etc., that are characteristic of adult age; \item between $t_2$ and $t_3$, the speed is low: lowering of the metabolic rate, of cellular regeneration, of activity; this corresponds to aging; \item after $t_3$ the speed is null: it is the death of the organism. \end{itemize}
+Concerning the various durations (namely that of the life span $t_3$ - $t_0$), we know by the above mentioned laws of scaling generally encountered in biology, that these durations scale according to the organism approximately by $W_f^{1/4}$, where $W_f$ is the mass of the adult organism.

+If we now consider $v_t = \tan(\varphi(t))$ as being the ``speed'' of evolution of the physiological time $(\tau)$ with regard to the physical time $t$, we would make the following remarks which motivate the various gradients of $(\tau)$: \begin{itemize} \item between $t_{00}$ and $t_0$ this speed is very high: initial cell divisions, morphogenesis, setting in of the first functionalities; \item between $t_0$ and $t_1$, the speed remains high; it corresponds to growth, to development, to the completion of the setting in of functionalities, to a high metabolism; \item between $t_1$ and $t_2$ the speed is moderate; it corresponds to the regularity of the metabolic reactions, of cellular renewal, etc., that are characteristic of adult age; \item between $t_2$ and $t_3$, the speed is low: lowering of the metabolic rate, of cellular regeneration, of activity; this corresponds to aging; \item after $t_3$ the speed is null: it is the death of the organism. \end{itemize}

-\subsection{The “helicoidal” cylinder of revolution \texorpdfstring{$\mathcal{C}_e$}{Ce}: its thread \texorpdfstring{$p_e$}{pe}, its radius \texorpdfstring{$R_i$}{Ri}}
+\subsection{The ``helicoidal'' cylinder of revolution \texorpdfstring{$\mathcal{C}_e$\,}{Ce }: its thread \texorpdfstring{$p_e$}{pe}, its radius \texorpdfstring{$R_i$}{Ri}}

-In our qualitative analysis (see \ref{fig:schq}) we have a cylinder of revolution $\mathcal{C}_e$, with a radius $R_i$, which is winded as a helix having a thread of $p_e$ around the $(\tau)$ axis, without touching this axis but faithfully following its changes of direction.\\ The thread $p_e$ of this helicoidal cylinder can be assimilated to a period; it corresponds to the \emph{external} cyclical rhythms imposed upon the organism by its environment (annual, lunar, circadian cycles, for instance, see §.\ref{EXT}(EXT)), which are independent physico-chemical rhythms that we have taken into account in the first paragraph; they are essentially of a physical origin and are imposed upon all organisms exposed to them.
+In our qualitative analysis (see \ref{fig:schq}) we have a cylinder of revolution $\mathcal{C}_e$, with a radius $R_i$, which is winded as a helix having a thread of $p_e$ around the $(\tau)$ axis, without touching this axis but faithfully following its changes of direction.

+The thread $p_e$ of this helicoidal cylinder can be assimilated to a period; it corresponds to the \emph{external} cyclical rhythms imposed upon the organism by its environment (annual, lunar, circadian cycles, for instance, see §.\ref{EXT}(EXT)), which are independent physico-chemical rhythms that we have taken into account in the first paragraph; they are essentially of a physical origin and are imposed upon all organisms exposed to them.
 The $ R_i= 0$ case will be evoked below.